-- b.
-TECHNICAL CONTENT (not to exceed two pages): - i.
-Technical (max.
-1 page) What is your basic idea?
+- c.
+TECHNICAL CONTENT (Funding Area Two (Seedling)) (not to exceed four pages): - i.
+Scientific (max.
+3 pages) What is your basic idea?
 Why is it innovative?
-What are the hard technical challenges to this idea you will be focused on with your research? - ii.
-Impact (max .5 page) If successful, how will this work improve the capabilities (energy efficiency, productivity, resilience, etc.) of future computing systems? - iii.
-Programmatic (max .5 page) To the extent known at this point, provide details on the research team, timeline, deliverables, and estimated cost of the research.
-Brief per year descriptions are an acceptable level of granularity. - c.
-ADDENDUM (not to exceed one page):
+What are the technical challenges to this idea you will be focused on with your research?
+What are the scientific and technical approaches to overcome the challenges? - ii.
+Impact (max 0.5 page) If successful, how will this work improve the capabilities (energy density, sensitivity, structural properties, synthesis, and prediction of properties and characteristics) of future energetic materials and energetic material systems? - iii.
+Programmatic (max 0.5 page) To the extent known at this point, provide details on the research team (if more than one PI), timeline, deliverables, and estimated cost of the research.
+Brief per year descriptions are an acceptable level of granularity. - d.
+ADDENDUM (Funding Area One (Center) not to exceed 1 page; Funding Area Two (Seedling) not to exceed 1 page):